 Grant recipients will be expected to prepare a 3 to 4 minute PowerPoint presentation, as well as an 11”x17” color poster presentation.
 This will be presented to the review committee and an audience of peers and other attendees on the first day of sessions (Thursday).
 There may be a second presentation for the Committee Chairs to assist with the final selection process.

-The Top 10 presenters will then be asked to speak in the general session over the course of the next two days (12/6 – 12/7).
-These individuals will also have the opportunity to publish a 1800-word article (maximum) in either CUTIS or SkinMed based on availability.
+The Top 10 presenters will then be asked to speak in the general session over the course of the next two days (Friday and Saturday).
+These individuals will also have the opportunity to publish a summary of their case in Practical Dermatology.
 Submitted abstracts can not be published or in consideration of publication prior to the meeting.
-If selected as a Top 10 presenter, CUTIS or SkinMed have first-rights of refusal for publication through December 31st, 2020.
+If selected as a Top 10 presenter, CSF has first-rights of refusal for publication through December 31st, 2022.

 Your application and abstract should be submitted by completing the form provided in the link below.
 If you have questions, please contact: info@CosmeticSurgeryForum.com.